 Ben Alexander

-Ben Alexander holds an MA in American Literature from Columbia University and a PhD in American Literature from the Graduate Center of the City University of New York.
-Concurrent with his graduate study, Alexander work as Rare Books and Manuscripts Specialist for the New York Public Library.
+Ben Alexander holds an MA in British and American Literature from Columbia University and a PhD in British and American Literature from The Graduate Center, The City University of New York.
+Across the entirety of his time in graduate school, Alexander worked as a Manuscripts and Rare Books Specialist for the New York Public Library.